ironArray/Caterva2/README.md

 ### Using a configuration file

-All the services mentioned above (and clients, to some limited extent) may get their configuration from a `caterva2.toml` file at the current directory.
+All the services mentioned above (and clients, to some limited extent) may get their configuration from a `caterva2.toml` file at the current directory (though an alternative file may be given with the `--conf` option).
 Please see the `caterva2.sample.toml` file for more information.

 ## Tools